Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Abstract

 \section{Abstract}

 Gradient perturbation, widely used for differentially private optimization, injects noise at every iterative update to guarantee differential privacy.
-Previous work first determines the noise level that can satisfy the privacy requirement and then analyzes the utility of noisy gradient updates as in non-private case.
-In this paper, we explore how the privacy noise affects the optimization property.
-We show that for differentially private convex optimization, the utility guarantee of both DP-GD and DP-SGD is determined by an \emph{expected curvature} rather than the minimum curvature.
-The \emph{expected curvature} represents the average curvature over the optimization path, which is usually much larger than the minimum curvature and hence can help us achieve a significantly improved utility guarantee.
-By using the \emph{expected curvature}, our theory justifies the advantage of gradient perturbation over other perturbation methods and closes the gap between theory and practice.
-Extensive experiments on real world datasets corroborate our theoretical findings.
+Previous work first determines the noise level that can satisfy the privacy requirement and then analyzes the utility of noisy gradient updates as in the non-private case.
+In contrast, we explore how the privacy noise affects the optimization property.
+We show that for differentially private convex optimization, the utility guarantee of differentially private (stochastic) gradient descent is determined by an \emph{expected curvature} rather than the minimum curvature.
+The \emph{expected curvature}, which represents the average curvature over the optimization path, is usually much larger than the minimum curvature.
+By using the \emph{expected curvature}, we show that gradient perturbation can achieve a significantly improved utility guarantee that can theoretically justify the advantage of gradient perturbation over other perturbation methods.
+Finally, our extensive experiments suggest that gradient perturbation with the advanced composition method indeed outperforms other perturbation approaches by a large margin, matching our theoretical findings.